chris-townsend/project-three/README.md

 ![Heroku dashboard](./readme-content/images/heroku-dashboard.webp)
 ![Heroku drop-down menu](./readme-content/images/heroku-create-new-app.webp)

-2. Create a meaningful name for your app and select the correct region for your location.
+2. Create a name for your app and select the correct region for your location.
 ![Heroku create app](./readme-content/images/heroku-created-app.webp)

 3. Select "Settings" from the tabs at the top of the screen.